-The cost of the lease segment is then divided over how many payments you choose to make across the duration of the contract (e.g. 9+ 23 = 32 monthly payments over 24 months, with 9 monthly rentals being paid together initially, followed by 23 monthly payments).
+The "Cost of Lease" segment is then divided over how many payments you choose to make across the duration of the contract (e.g. 9+ 23 = 32 monthly payments over 24 months; with 9 of these monthly rentals being paid together as an initial payment, followed by 23 monthly payments).

 As with all financial credit agreements, you will need to meet eligibility criteria and be subjected to a credit check by the finance company.
 There’s a lot of credit scoring agencies out there, Experian and Equifax most notably, which will tell you your credit score free-of-charge for life; so it may be worth taking a little time to update yourself on your current credit rating.

 Our complimentary finance eligibility calculator: